SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 [Top](#section)

-Redfish/Swordfish Usage Using Web Client
+Redfish and Swordfish Usage Using Web Client
 ========================================

 1.  **Support to new property**: The newly added property is appended as a part